openjs-foundation/cross-project-council/GOVERNANCE.md

 As per the CPC charter, the term for CPC Board representatives is 1 year.
 Due to the bootstrap process, the term for the first year will be adjusted such that the initial term for all CPC Board representatives will end June 30th, 2020.
-Subsequent terms swill be for a period of 1 year ending the following June 30th.
+Subsequent terms will be for a period of 1 year ending the following June 30th.

 ## Election process for Non-Impact Voting CPC members